deep-learning-mit/staging/_posts/2022-11-09-how-cnns-learn-shapes.md

 Based on the results with filter variation, we choose the filter size 555 to that performed moderately well, but still has room for improvement for the next experiment with augmented training data.

 {% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/augment_training.png" class="img-fluid" %}
-Figure *.
+Figure 8.
 Training evalution for variations in augmentation of training data.

 All models trained to reach over 98% accuracy on the validation set.
 As we speculated, the model had more difficulty in training with the augmentation as opposed to without.
 With the additional third negative category, the model was easier to train.
 This is evident with the divide in the plot with datasets that were augmented with the negative category to have higher evaluation values than the baseline and those that were only augmented with fragmented data were below the baseline.

 {% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/augment_results.png" class="img-fluid" %}
-Figure *.
+Figure 9.
 Evaluation with conflict set for variations in augmentation of training data.

 The performance of models trained with augmented data on the conflict set was worse than that trained only on the original data which proves our initial hypothesis that it would be possible to enforce the network to use global features with augmented data wrong.
 What is interesting is how difference augmentations affect the performance.
 Initially, we thought that with the increased degree of fragmentation in the augmentation, the model would learn global features better, and would perform better on the conflict set.
 However comparison among the augmentation variations, Aug 2 showed significanly poor performance.
 Adding a 'false' category did not boost the performance either.
 What is interesting is that the misclassification does not include the false label.
 We speculate that the model has learned to look at how much of the image is occupied.

 ## Conclusion

-Our experiments have shown that there isn't an obvious way to steer CNN networks to learn intended scale features with filter size variation and data augmentation.
+The experiments in this project have shown that there isn't an obvious way to steer CNN networks to learn intended scale features with filter size variation and data augmentation.
 While it was difficult to find a strict correlation, the variation in performance across experiments shows that the independent variables do have an affect on the information that the network encodes, and what information reaches the end of the network to determine the output.
 The fact that trained models were unable to generalize to the conflict set reinforces the fact that encoding global features is difficult for CNNs and it would likely resort to classifying with smaller scale features, if there are apparent differences.

 While the project seeks to entangle factors that could affect what the CNN learns, the evaluation with conflict sets does not directly review how features are processed and learned within the network.
 Approaches such as visualizing the activation of each neuron or layer can be more affective in this and can reveal more about how to alter the network’s sensitivity to the global features.